RLX-OP/advanced-economy-bot-v13/README.md

 - in `config.json` Adjust the PREFIX, OWNER ID, INVITELINK, SERVER, EMOJIS, ETC.
 - in `.env` Adjust the TOKEN
-- `npm install` to Install the depedences
+- `npm install` to Install the dependencies
 - `npm install -D node@17` to Install node v17
 - `npx node index.js` to start the Bot